two korean women in traditional dress

 How to Learn Korean: Final Thoughts

-I hope this list can help guide you to finding the best way for you to learn Korean.
+I hope this list helps guide you to the best way for you to learn Korean.
 Whether you’re just starting out or have a more advanced level, finding the right learning resource will help you stay motivated in your studies.
-Start with this list, but then read reviews, and check out the free trials if available to ensure that you’re getting something that fits your learning style and language goals.
+Start with this list, but also read reviews, and check out if there are free trials available to ensure that you’re getting something that fits your learning style and language goals.

 Want to learn more?
 Check out our Korean resource page.